Attending hospital during the coronavirus pandemic

 Before your procedure

 If you are being admitted for an operation you will be asked to self-isolate for an appropriate period and undergo a COVID-19 test prior to your admission.
+You will need to do this even if you have had the COVID vaccine.
 To enhance your comfort and safety, you will be offered a single bedroom if you need to stay overnight.
 The hospital team will get in touch with you to explain everything you need to know, and there will be plenty of opportunities to ask any questions you have about the steps before your treatment.

 For your visit: